Xunnamius/projector-pipeline/README.md

 **[`smart-deploy`][33]**\
 [_Privileged_][3].
-Uploads code coverage data if available, verifies actor permissions, and checks for projector template updates.
+Uploads code coverage data if available, verifies actor permissions, and checks for [Projector template](https://github.com/Xunnamius/projector) updates.
 Uses `metadata-download` under the hood.

-If an update is available, a new PR will be generated.
+If a Projector template update is available, a new PR will be generated.
 If the pipeline was triggered by a PR event, an attempt will be made to auto-merge that PR before generating and submitting the new PR.
 Regardless, the current pipeline run will be aborted and a superseding pipeline run will be triggered by the new PR.

-Otherwise if no update is available, and the pipeline was not triggered by a PR event, semantic-release and related scripts are executed next, potentially resulting in package releases and/or software deployments.
+Otherwise, if the pipeline run was not triggered by a PR event, semantic-release and related scripts are executed next, potentially resulting in package releases and/or software deployments.
 If instead the pipeline was triggered by a PR event, the PR will be auto-merged if eligible (see `metadata-collect`).
 Certain failing merges will be automatically re-attempted using configurable exponential back-off.

 **[`test-integration-client`][34]**\
 [_Unprivileged_][3].
 Runs all bespoke integration tests via `npm run test-integration-client`.

+Uses `metadata-collect` under the hood.

 **[`test-integration-externals`][35]**\
 [_Unprivileged_][3].
 Runs all integration tests specific to project externals via `npm run test-integration-externals`.

+Uses `metadata-collect` under the hood.

 **[`test-integration-node`][36]**\
 [_Unprivileged_][3].
 Runs all Node-specific integration tests via `npm run test-integration-node`.

+Uses `metadata-collect` under the hood.

 **[`test-integration-webpack`][37]**\
 [_Unprivileged_][3].
 Runs all Webpack-specific integration tests via `npm run test-integration-webpack`.

+Uses `metadata-collect` under the hood.

 **[`test-unit`][38]**\
 [_Unprivileged_][3].
 Runs all unit tests via `npm run test-unit` and caches coverage data for use by `build`.
 Hence, this component action must always run _before_ `build`.

+Uses `metadata-collect` under the hood.

 **[`verify-npm`][39]**\
-[_Privileged_][3].
+[_Unprivileged_][3].
 Performs post-release package verification, e.g. ensure `npm install` and related scripts function without errors.
 This action is best invoked several minutes _after_ a release has occurred so that release channels have a chance to update their caches.

+Uses `metadata-collect` under the hood.

 ## Usage: GitHub Actions